giantswarm/docs/src/content/guides/deploying-istio/index.md

     app: my-app                app: my-app
 ```

-Finally, it is good to mention how you can integrate Istio within your existing workloads.
+Finally you may be interested in how you can integrate Istio within your existing workloads.
 By default mutual TLS is not configured, mainly for avoiding downtime issues it can provoke.
 But lately, there has appeared a new option which you can set the TLS policy as `permissive` and let the proxy accept traffic encrypted and unencrypted.
 Thus safe wise you can start with this policy and slowly move your services to a `strict` mode TLS in case it is required.

 ## Installation